Readit News logoReadit News

 yoelhacks commented on Tesla shares plunge 14%, head for worst day in five years cnbc.com/2025/03/10/tesla... · Posted by u/r721

-SonOfKyuss · 6 months ago
+SonOfKyuss · a year ago

 I think we have quite a ways to go before that.
 The price is still pumped pretty high compared to what it would be without the Musk hype that got it to where it is.
 I bet we’d see a 30-40% drop in share price if they fired him now.
 They’re in a no-win situation

-yoelhacks · 6 months ago
+yoelhacks · a year ago

 Maybe.
 Current prices certainly include probability that Tesla is able to pull off major transformation into more than just a car manufacturer (batteries, supercharge network, self-driving software, etc).
 The implicit assumption is that Musk is helpful for that - which would certainly have been true some years ago.
 Getting rid of him would be an admission that the loftiest dreams won't happen as fast as some would like, but doesn't necessarily mean they're out of the picture.